 Historically business models are closed to retain competitive advantages.
 But with increased global competition and digital technologies, these are likely to become more of a liability in industries that lack formal IP.
 Even the largest of enterprises are forced to collaborate when rapid transformation is required.
 The auto-industry being a great example.
 The major auto global OEM’s such as Ford and Toyota now coordinate vast networks of partners all focused and aligned to bring new products to market in record time, and with brand new technologies (including Digital), something no OEM could do alone.

 These more open collaborative models are enabled by high-bandwidth internet-based platforms, ‘follow-the-sun’ development models and generational behavioral shifts.
 They demonstrate it is no longer essential to ‘own’ all the means of production, but rather to select, coordinate and direct them, focused on the customer and new value-generating opportunities.

 Digital Transformation is not simply about new technologies, a shift to the Cloud or New platforms.
 It is about Data as a core asset rather than a by-product, new Business Models that better meet customers’ needs of today rather than those of yesterday, new industries and partnerships beyond existing boundaries and zones of comfort.

 ‘Business as usual’ will not make this happen, nor will ‘Innovation as usual’.
 Welcome to the new world of Digital Innovation – maybe it’s time to get onboard and find your partners?

 Brendan Dunphy is an entrepreneur, consultant & social innovator specializing in strategy, innovation and transformation with a particular interest in startup collaboration with corporates to create new value for both parties.
-He has above 35 years of experience for consulting in strategy, innovation and talent development.
+He has more than 35 years of consulting experience in strategy, innovation and talent development.
+Read More